-Landsnet's CEO and Executive Committee

-Duties of the President & CEO
+Landsnet's CEO and Executive Committee Duties of the President & CEO

 The President & CEO is responsible for the Company's day-to-day activities.
 He/she is empowered to make decisions on all Company affairs not entrusted to others under Act No. 2/1995 and/or the Company's Articles of Association.
 The President & CEO conducts the operations of the Company in accordance with rules and/or decisions of the Board of Directors, the Articles of Association and the law.
 The President & CEO's signature constitutes an obligation on the Company's part.
 He/she is an authorised signatory of the Company ("procuration holder").
 The President & CEO may grant power of attorney to other employees of the Company to exercise designated powers of his/her duties of office, provided that prior approval is obtained from the Board of Directors.
 The President & CEO is responsible for detecting, measuring, monitoring and controlling risks relating to the Company's operations.
 The President & CEO must maintain an organisation chart of the Company that clearly delineates areas of responsibility, employees' powers and communication channels within the Company.
-The President & CEO shall set internal control targets in consultation with the Board and monitor the effectiveness of internal control mechanisms.
-The President & CEO prepares meetings of the Board of Directors together with its Chairman and reports regularly to the Board on the Company's activities and position.
+The President & CEO shall set internal control targets in consultation with the Board of Directors together with its Chairman and reports regularly to the Board on the Company's activities and position.